 Clinical and Subspecialties Rotations

-Serving a population of more than 2-million people the majority of training takes place at Wake Forest Baptist Medical Center which includes:
+The majority of training takes place at Wake Forest Baptist Medical Center, which serves a population of more than 2 million people and includes:

 - Level 1 Trauma centers for adults and pediatrics